marko-lisica/android-mdm-cli/README.md

 First step in order to manage Android devices is to register Android Enterprise and bind it to Google Cloud project via `android-mdm create-signup-url` and `android-mdm enterprises bind` commands.
 Use these commands and follow instructions to register and bind your Android Enterprise.

-### Default enterprise
+### Default Android Enterprise

-`android-mdm` CLI has option to save configuration and have `defaultEnterprise` that will be used in all your requests (e.g. each policy is tied to Android Enterprise).
-This way you don't need to specify `--enterprise-name` each time you're managing policies, enrollment tokens, etc. You'll be prompted to input your default enterprise when you run CLI for the first time, but you can always edit config file that's in your home folder.
+`android-mdm` CLI has option to save configuration and have `defaultEnterprise` that will be used (if you have multiple bound) in all your requests (e.g. each policy is tied to Android Enterprise).
+This way, you don't need to specify `--enterprise-name` each time you're managing policies, enrollment tokens, etc. You'll be prompted to input your default enterprise when you run CLI for the first time, but you can always edit config file that's in your home folder.

 ### Enrollment token